state-alchemists/zrb/README.md

 You can visit [our tutorials](https://github.com/state-alchemists/zrb/blob/main/docs/tutorials/README.md) to see more cool tricks.

-Zrb also allows you to define your automation commands in Python:
+Aside from the builtin capabilities, Zrb also allows you to define your automation commands in Python.
+To do so, you need to create/modify a file named `zrb_init.py`.

 ```python
 # filename: zrb_init.py